 As she pressed the recipe into my hand, she said, “You’ll want to make these at Christmas.
 We make them each year when we’re decorating the tree.”

-I’m not certain why I remember her saying that to me so vividly over 18 years ago, but each year as I’ve strung popcorn onto string for our tree, I think of her and her snickerdoodles.
+I’m not certain why I remember her saying that to me so vividly all those years ago, but each year as I’ve strung popcorn onto string for our tree, I think of her and her snickerdoodles.

 I’ve tweaked her snickerdoodles slightly through the years, just to suit my tastes more than anything, and we can’t get enough of them.
 Soft, tender, just slightly fat and fluffy, the perfect amount of twang you expect in snickerdoodles, and the essential cinnamon sugar coating on the outside.
 In other words, simple snickerdoodles perfection.